This website is intended for healthcare professionals only.

 Among patients treated within 5 days of symptom onset, 1.0% of those given Paxlovid were hospitalised through to day 28 (6/607) compared with 6.7% (41/612) of those given placebo (p < 0.0001).
 Moreover, to date, there have been no deaths were reported in patients receiving Paxlovid and 10 deaths in the placebo group.

-According to the press release, based on a recommendation of the independent data monitoring committee and after consultation with the FDA, Pfizer will cease further enrolment and submit the data for the FDA’s emergency use authorisation (EUA) as soon as possible.
+Based on a recommendation of the independent data monitoring committee and after consultation with the FDA, Pfizer will cease further enrolment and submit the data for the FDA’s emergency use authorisation (EUA) as soon as possible.

 Further trials with Paxlovid are on-going and the company will release these results in due course.